DaniRCarou/WS_WEB/ElectricianApp/frontend/README.md

 **Relationships:**

+**Relationships:**

 - DEPARTMENT - EMPLOYEE: 1:N
+  Each department can have multiple employees; each employee belongs to a single department.

 - EMPLOYEE - RECORD: 1:N
+  Each employee can have multiple task records; each record belongs to a single employee.

-- TASKS - RECORD: 1:N
+- TASK - RECORD: 1:N
+  Each task can appear in multiple records (for different employees or days); each record corresponds to a single task.

-- EQUIPMENT - RECORD: 1:N
+- EQUIPMENT - RECORD: 1:N (optional)
+  Each piece of equipment can appear in multiple records; each record may have an assigned equipment or none.

 ---